-By studying this unique master program in Resource Recovery, given by the Swedish Centre for Resource Recovery, you will develop skills and competence to analyze and resolve problems related to disposing of, processing and recycling of residuals into useful products.
+By studying on this unique Master’s programme in Resource Recovery, which is given by the Swedish Centre for Resource Recovery, your ability to analyze and resolve problems related to disposing, processing and recycling of residuals into useful products will be developed.

 Such a useful and salable product can be an item to the automotive industry made from biological material which can easily be recycled.
 It could be biogas or ethanol to replace oil and petrol.
-Or electricity, heating, and cooling produced sustainably by thermal treatment of waste.
-Why not fish feed, in addition, to solve a waste problem and also reduce the depletion of the oceans?
-Regardless of whether you will be working as a researcher or work in business and management you will be a global community builder, with knowledge and skills to take on challenges in areas even not directly related to resource recovery.
+Or electricity, heating and cooling produced sustainably by thermal treatment of waste.
+Why not fish feed in addition to solve a waste problem and also reduce the depletion of the oceans?
+Regardless of whether you will be working as a researcher or work in business and management and you will be a global community builder, with knowledge and skills to take on challenges in areas even not directly related to resource recovery.

-A degree of Master of Science (Two Years) with a major in Resource Recovery - specialization in energy technology/polymer technology/industrial biotechnology.
+Degree of Master of Science (120 credits) with a major in Resource Recovery in specialisation Polymer Technology/Energy Technology/Industrial Technology.